top

 Extraordinary Measures Assistance

-The IRA Section 22006 extraordinary measures assistance submission period concluded December 31, 2023.
+The Extraordinary Measures Assistance submission period ended December 31, 2023.

-All requests submitted prior to the December 31, 2023 deadline will be followed up with a telephone call from member of the IRA Response Team and a FSA letter regarding the status of your request.
+All requests submitted prior to the December 31, 2023 deadline were followed up with a telephone call from member of the IRA Response Team and a FSA letter regarding the status of requests.

 For more information, see the steps in the extraordinary measures assistance review process.